-I-TFMU-D Shell and Tube Heat Exchanger
+I-TFMU-D Multi-pass Industrial Heat Exchanger

-I-TFMU-D Heat Exchanger Description
+I-TFMU-D Multi-pass Industrial Heat Exchanger Operation

 Processes of heating, evaporation, condensation or cooling of products such as oils, effluents, sewage, asphalts, hydrocarbons, biogas, exhaust gases, biodiesel, methanol and others.